All Episodes

 It's all make-believe.

-But the it's when you when you bring in an actress, just like bringing Jessica Lang and Jane Fonda in to testify about the trials and tribulations of farm wives, because they played them in movies.
+But when you bring in an actress, just like bringing Jessica Lang and Jane Fonda in to testify about the trials and tribulations of farm wives because they played them in movies, sorry, doesn't get there for me.

-When you have the real life example easily obtainable, you go get the actress who doesn't know.
+When you have the real-life example easily obtainable, you go get the actress who doesn't know.

 She doesn't know.